Akshay-Jhijhautia/Git_Linux/git/git_basic.md

 28. `git pull <remote name> <branch name>` -> downloads latest changes from the branch of the mentioned remote in your local repo.

-29. `rm -rf <folder name>` -> to delete entire folder with its contents

-30. `git clone link` -> downloads repository to your local system
+29. `git clone link` -> downloads repository to your local system

-31. `git ls-files` -> gives the list of files in the staging area.
+30. `git ls-files` -> gives the list of files in the staging area.

-31a. `git ls-files -s`
+30a. `git ls-files -s`

 ## Recommended Practices